Middletown Township, Bucks County, Pennsylvania: Education

-Middletown Township is the home to the corporate headquarters of McCaffrey's Food Markets, an upscale regional grocery store chain which has five locations in Pennsylvania (Yardley, Newtown, Doylestown, Blue Bell, and New Hope), and two locations in New Jersey (Princeton, and West Windsor).
+Middletown Township is the home to the corporate headquarters of McCaffrey's Food Markets, an upscale regional grocery store chain which has locations in Pennsylvania and New Jersey.

 Housing

 Middletown has a large mix of housing construction and time periods, which range from the fifties to new construction.
 Almost all the development that occurred in the fifties were the Levittown sections.
 Housing ranges from cheap single-family housing to exorbitant single-family living, and also townhomes, condos, assisted living, apartment complexes, deluxe apartment complexes, and 55+ housing.
 There are no trailer parks in Middletown.
 There are a handful of homes constructed before 1950, even a few dating back to the 18th century, however they are individual homes and scattered, due to Levittown being the first planned development.
 The most significant area with scattered housing periods is the area of Parkland.
 Houses date from every decade of the 20th century, and the 21st.
 Parkland has the lowest land value and family incomes than any other area of Middletown.